Orin-beep/HOTSPOT/README.md

 ### Version: V1.1 (update at 2024-04-21)

 #### *__[Update - 2024 - 04 - 21]__* :  <BR/>
-* *We substantially reduce HOTSPOT's model size by training six models, with each model corresponding to one of the six taxonomic levels. <BR/>*
+* *We substantially reduce HOTSPOT's model size by training six models, with each model corresponding to one of the six taxonomic levels.
+Furthermore, we have incorporated an additional feature that allows you to train your custom models using your own plasmid dataset. <BR/>*

 # Install (Linux or ubuntu only)